MPH/Master of Science in Occupational Therapy (MSOT)

-Students from this program earn a Master of Public Health degree from the Brown School and a Master of Science in Occupational Therapy degree from the Washington University School of Medicine.
-The program of study requires 123 credit hours, taken over three and a half years.
+Students from this program earn a Master of Public Health (MPH) degree from the Brown School and a Master of Science in Occupational Therapy (MSOT) degree from the Washington University School of Medicine.
+The program of study requires 123 credit units taken over the course of three and a half years.

-For more information about any of these programs, contact Admissions.
+For more information about any of these programs, contact Brown School Admissions.